How to get started with tinnitus sound therapy

 “It’s very similar to when you put on your glasses and your nose [nerve endings] start sending signals to the brain that there’s something on your nose,” Dr. Lobarinas said.
 “After awhile, you tend not to think about the feeling.”

-There are different methods and types of sounds that can help, and an audiologists trained in tinnitus therapy can explore several options.
-One common way to initially try sound therapy is selecting a relaxing, neutral sound—like ocean waves crashing, rain falling, white noise or instrumental music—and playing it as background noise throughout the day.
+There are different methods and types of sounds that can help, and an audiologist trained in tinnitus therapy can explore several options.
+One common way to initially try sound therapy is by selecting a relaxing, neutral sound—like ocean waves crashing, rain falling, white noise or instrumental music—and playing it as background noise throughout the day.
 (Color noises like white noise and pink noise are not recommended.)

 “After a time, the tinnitus becomes associated with this sound,” she said.
 “The brain says ‘it’s constant, it’s meaningless, it’s not something I need to pay attention to.’
 It’s essentially a passive form of extinguishing a response to a stimulus by moving it from a conscious to a subconscious level.”